opendocsg/slw-judgments-backfill/2010_SGHC_166/report.md

 _Financial and Securities Markets_ – _Insider Trading_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 123 of 2010 was dismissed by the Court of Appeal on 1 March 2011.
-See [2012] SGCA 12.]
+See <span class="citation">[2012] SGCA 12</span>.]

 27 May 2010 Judgment reserved.